Back

 \(2 ({\color{Green}12}) + 2 ({\color{Blue}20}) = {\color{Green}24} + {\color{Blue}40} = 64\)

-So the total perimeter of the pool is 64 feet.
+The total perimeter of the pool is 64 feet.

 )